Reference Letters for Medical School

 which they agree to sign.
 This is a candidate's dream, until (s)he sits

 down to write.
-Sadly, most applicants lack the experience to assume the
+Sadly, most applicants are too inexperienced to assume

-perspective and tone of someone in the recommender's position.
-They don't
+the perspective and tone of someone in the recommender's position.
+They

-really know what the committee expects.
-After viewing thousands of references,
+also don't really know what the committee expects.
+After viewing thousands

-the committee has an excellent feel for authenticity.
-Most letters written
+of references, the committee has an excellent feel for authenticity.
+Most

-by the actual candidates are embarrassingly easy to spot (and they are
+letters written by the actual candidates are embarrassingly easy to spot

 How important is that reference?
 At highly selective schools, 70% of all applicants have competitive grades and test scores.
 A committee's decision often hinges upon an exceptional intrinsic quality that captures our interest and makes a positive impression (entrepreneurial ventures, professional success or dedication to community service).
 Reference letters from third parties who can document these activities can make or break an application.

-If you need help writing a reference letter for yourself or an associate, we can help.
+If you need assistance writing a reference letter for yourself or an associate, we can help.
 Our writers are Ivy League graduates with admissions experience at top medical schools.
-We write and edit only within our respective fields of expertise (physicians write medical school references, attorneys write law school references, etc.).
-With our experience in admissions, we know what works and what doesn't.
-We will craft a letter for you that will help you stand out in the highly competitive applicant pool.
+We write and edit only within our respective fields of expertise.
+Further, with our experience in admissions, we know what works and what doesn't.
+We will use this insight to craft a letter for you that will help you stand out in the highly competitive applicant pool.

 To determine if our custom writing service is right for you, please contact us at IvyAssistance@mail.com.
 We will send you a questionnaire that you will need to complete for us to write the letter.
 In your message, please specify the type of program that you are applying to (in this case, medical school).